 - Risk for cancer increases with having excess visceral fat and significant excess body fat.

-It’s never too late to make some lifestyle changes to have a healthy weight.
-There may be some challenges involved, and it may take some time, but if you’re ready to improve your health, it is possible.
+Now is always the best time to take action and make some lifestyle changes to achieve a healthy weight.
+There may be some challenges along your journey, and it may take some time, but if you’re ready to improve your weight, it is possible.

 An important piece of weight management is your nourishment.
 Eat more vegetables, fruits, whole grains and beans complemented with protein-rich foods.
 Dining on meals comprised primarily of whole and minimally processed foods with tweaked portions will have an immediate impact on your waistline and health.

 Sugary drinks and alcohol don’t offer nutritional benefits.
+In fact, these unnecessary, unhelpful calories will only help you pack on the pounds.
 Instead of drinking a soda, reach for water, unsweetened tea or coffee.
-You won’t miss the concentrated calories in sugar-sweetened beverages.
-You can reduce your cancer risk directly by avoiding alcoholic beverages.
+Not only will you avoid gaining weight from the concentrated calories in sugar-sweetened beverages, you can also reduce your cancer risk directly by avoiding alcoholic beverages.

-In addition to adding intentional physical activity to your routine, make it a habit to move around more.
 Being inactive and sitting too much — whether it is at a desk or in front of a TV can lead to weight gain.
-Take breaks to get up every once in a while, even if it’s only for 10 to 15 minutes at a time.
+You should build regular movement breaks into your daily routine to encourage yourself to move around more.

 One of the hardest aspects of losing weight is accepting that it takes time.
 Changing your habits and diet can be challenging.
 Know that feelings of frustration are normal.
 Consider transitioning to a more nutritious eating style and more active lifestyle slowly, so you don’t get tempted to give up.
-Before long, a plant-based diet and a more active lifestyle will become your new norm, and you will have a more natural, healthy weight.
+Before long, a plant-based diet and a more active lifestyle will become your new norm, and you will be well on your way to attaining a healthy weight to help reduce cancer risk.